kubernetes/website/docs/concepts/workloads/controllers/garbage-collection.md

 Note that in the "foregroundDeletion", only dependents with `ownerReference.blockOwnerDeletion` block the deletion of the owner object.
-Kubernetes version 1.7 will add an admission controller that controls user access to set `blockOwnerDeletion` to true based on delete permissions on the owner object, so that unauthorized dependents cannot delay deletion of an owner object.
+Kubernetes version 1.7 added an admission controller (link?) that controls user access to set `blockOwnerDeletion` to true based on delete permissions on the owner object, so that unauthorized dependents cannot delay deletion of an owner object.